arkency/posts/posts/2014-04-01-unicorn-successful-deploy-verification-procedure.md

 ## config/unicorn.rb

-Whener we spaw new child process we decrement the number of worker processes by one with sending `TTOU` signal to master process.
+Whenever we spawn new child process we decrement the number of worker processes by one with sending `TTOU` signal to master process.

 At the end we send `QUIT` so the new master worker can take it place.